ptarmiganlabs/butler-icon-upload/README.md

 * Thousands of free icons available, including Google Material Design, Font Awesome and others.
 * Batch upload of icons and images to Qlik Sense.
 No more 50-at-a-time uploads.
+* Stand-alone executables available for Windows, Linux, Alpine Linux and macOS.
 * The tool was created with Qlik Sense Enterprise on Windows.

 # Table of contents